 A little farther down the road from Winthrop is Twisp.
 This tiny town isn’t as scenic as Winthrop and doesn’t have nearly as many restaurants, but we stayed here and loved it.
 We stayed at Twisp River Suites in a 2-bedroom apartment.
 In the evenings, we would get carryout and wine, sit in the river (yes, you read that right), and have dinner.
 It was an awesome way to end the day and worth the extra drive time into the park (about 1 hour and 15 minutes to Ross Lake).

 The closest town on the western side of North Cascades National Park is Marblemount.
 This “town” is made up of a handful of hotels and restaurants.
-We stayed at the Buffalo Run Inn.
+We stayed at the North Cascades Inn.
 It’s nothing fancy but rooms are clean, quiet, and the WiFi worked well.

 Overview of the Park

 There are three sections to North Cascades National Park Complex: the Chelan Lake National Recreational Area (which includes Stehekin), Ross Lake National Recreational Area, and North Cascades National Park.

 The area along Highway 20 and around Ross Lake is called the Ross Lake National Recreational Area.
 This is where most visitors spend the majority of their time.

 Lake Chelan is in the southeast part of the North Cascades National Park Complex.
 From Chelan, you can take a boat, plane, or hike to Stehekin, a very small town that is located at the northern end of Lake Chelan.

 The remainder of the complex is called North Cascades National Park.
 This includes the area north and south of Highway 20.
 To get to these regions, you can either drive on one of the dirt roads or get here on foot.